 Vivian Coleman is a follower of Jesus, and an ordained Presbyterian minister; between 2009 and 2015 she was seconded to a pastoral role at a Baptist church in Auckland.
 In 2016 she completed a Master of Business where her thesis topic was Performance Management of Clergy in NZ Presbyterian and Baptist churches.
-She is now self-employed as a discipleship and ministry coach, an all-encompassing term that covers leading services and supervising pastors, resourcing discipleship training and writing about management in the church.
+She is now self-employed as a discipleship and ministry coach, serving both traditions, in an all-encompassing term that covers leading services and supervising pastors, resourcing discipleship training and writing about management in the church.
 She is married to Ric, an Auckland GP, and they have four children and seven grandchildren.

 The Coleman McLeay Family Totem Pole was designed by Ric Coleman and carved with a chain saw by Mark Jones in 2014.